May

 WHAT MAKES ME CRY

-I find myself crying at parades, particularly when I watch marching bands.
+I often cry when I watch parades, particularly when I watch marching bands.
 How does such a diverse group of individuals come together to play music while marching down the street, often clad in identical, uncomfortable uniforms?
-Yet they are committed to the whole.
-Their individual contributions are vital to creating a shared moment for themselves and for the audience.
+It is a feat of coordination, memory, and consistent rhythm.
+They are committed to the whole.
+Their individual contributions are crucial.
+They share the moment with each other so flawlessly that we become part of it too.

 This experience reminds me of home, which is filled with countless items: photos, furniture, old letters, books, tables, and chairs—everything that transforms a house into someone's home.
 When one of these elements is removed, it fails to capture the essence of that home on its own.
 It becomes isolated, diminishing in significance.
 Just like a marching band, a home is built from many components that must coexist to evoke powerful emotions and a recognition of a singular identity.